Bagong Pilipinas (campaign): “Bagong Pilipinas” hymn, pledge and slogan

 On June 4, 2024, Executive Secretary Lucas Bersamin signed Memorandum Circular No. 52, which directed government agencies and schools to include the singing of the “Bagong Pilipinas” hymn and the recitation of the “Panata sa Bagong Pilipinas” pledge in weekly flag ceremonies, as required by Section 18 of Republic Act No. 8491.
-The “Bagong Pilipinas” hymn, which begins with the words Panahon na ng pagbabago (“It is time for change”), is a patriotic and nationalistic anthem, bearing a resemblance to the Bagong Pagsilang from the administration of former President Ferdinand Marcos Sr. The circular further directed the Presidential Communications Group to implement the circular.
+The “Bagong Pilipinas” hymn, which begins with the words Panahon na ng pagbabago (“It is time for change”), is a patriotic and nationalistic anthem, bearing a resemblance to the Bagong Pagsilang from the administration of former President Ferdinand Marcos The circular further directed the Presidential Communications Group to implement the circular.

 Earlier, in July 2023, Marcos Jr. also ordered government agencies to include the “Bagong Pilipinas” slogan in their programs and projects.

 The Bagong Pilipinas hymn and pledge received criticism from several teachers groups and the advocacy group Campaign Against the Return of the Marcoses and Martial Law (CARMMA); the groups noted the hymn and pledge were reminiscent of the Bagong Lipunan hymn of the Martial law era of Bongbong Marcos' father and that more time would be consumed with the additional ceremonies.
 The Concerned Artists of the Philippines and ACT Teachers partylist described the hymn and pledge as an "old tune" and a "gimmick" of the government to whitewash its failures.